-Long Live The Local is a campaign that launched in July 2018, which celebrates the economic and social importance of Britain’s pubs and brewers, and calls for a cut in beer duty.
+Long Live The Local launched in July 2018, celebrating the economic, cultural and social importance of Britain’s pubs and brewers, whilst also calling for a cut in Beer Duty.

-Since then, 341,926 people have signed Long Live The Local petitions, 161,990 people have written to their MP, and over 25,000 pubs have actively supported the campaign with posters and drip mats.
+Since then, 341,926 people have signed Long Live The Local petitions, 161,990 people have written to their MP, and over 25,000 pubs have actively campaigned their regulars with posters, dripmats and badges.

 Long Live The Local is backed by a broad alliance of pubs, pub groups and brewers who together form Britain’s Beer Alliance.
 The alliance was formed in 2014 to promote beer and pubs and encourage collaboration across the industry.